The first Black ‘Bachelor’ says antebellum photo controversy highlights the show’s ‘much bigger’ race issue

 The firestorm over the current season began last month, when the antebellum party pictures were shared online.
 The photos were from a 2018 fraternity party contestant Rachael Kirkconnell attended while in college.
 The 24-year-old Atlanta native, an early favorite for James, later apologized, writing in an Instagram statement, “I was ignorant, but my ignorance was racist.”

-By then, though, the controversy had grown due to Harrison’s comments.
+By then, though, the controversy had grown because of Harrison’s comments.
 On Feb.
 9, a day before Kirkconnell posted her apology, Harrison gave an interview to Lindsay, now a correspondent for “Extra.”
 He told her: “The woke police is out there, and this poor girl Rachael has just been thrown to the lions.”
 Watching people “tearing this girl’s life apart,” he added, was “unbelievably alarming.”
 He issued an apology the next day.

 In his Monday statement, James noted he is “learning about these situations in real time, and it has been devastating and heartbreaking to put it bluntly.”